-Where to find snowdrops in Surrey
+Where are the best places to see snowdrops in Surrey

 Floral beauty may be scarce in the winter but it is the snowdrop that is the first herald of spring.
 Displays of these hardy little blooms can last from January through to March.
-We pick seven of the best places in Surrey to find snowdrops
+We pick some of the best places in Surrey to find snowdrops

-1. Gatton Park, near Reigate
+Gatton Park, near Reigate

-3. Polesden Lacey, near Dorking
+Polesden Lacey, near Dorking

-4. Painshill Park, Cobham
+Painshill Park, Cobham

 An 18th century landscape garden which was originally created by the Honourable Charles Hamilton between 1738 and 1773; Painshill Park is a spectacular location to catch a glimpse of these beautiful seasonal flowers.
 Don your walking boots and get your camera ready as the park boasts carpets of stunning snowdrops just waiting to be explored.
 Warm up afterwards with an afternoon tea at the park in Mr Hamilton’s Tea Room.
 Painshill is open throughout the year and admission is £8.00 for adults/£4.50 for children.

 Runnymede and Ankerwycke

 Did you know that from January to March each year, carpets of snowdrops romantically cluster round Ankerwycke and the ruins of St Mary’s priory?
 One of the most iconic spots in this area to find snowdrops is at the foot of the Ankerwycke yew; a 2,500 year old yew tree said to be the very place King Henry VIII proposed to Anne Boleyn.
-We recommend taking the circular walk beginning and ending at Ankerwycke to make the most of this seasonal flora.

 Claremont Landscape Garden, near Esher

 Dating back as far as the 18th century, Claremont Landscape Garden exhibits the work of some of England’s greatest landscape gardeners including: William Kent, Capability Brown, Sir John Vanbrugh and Charles Bridgeman.
 Late winter and early spring sees the emergence of an array of snowdrops in the small woodland area of the garden.
 Round off your trip with coffee and cake in the garden’s café.
 Entry to the garden is £9.00 for adults and £4.50 for children for children.